tanersa/dynamodb-s3/README.md

    -  Go to **CloudWatch** and **Log Groups**.
    -  You will be able to see log group is created automatically by **CloudWatch** such as **aws/lambda/dynamodb-s3**.
    -  Go to **Log Stream hyperlink** and **Log Events**.
+   -  We successfully printed bucket name and object name with the script.

 Everything comes from **"event"** parameter in our **Lambda function**

       def lambda_handler(event, context):

+Now, we have to get the content of this file from the bucket and we need to parse it then write it to DynamoDB Table.
+To do that, we can go to BOTO3 documentation.
+It has lots of built-in function.

+   -  Go to S3  and upload employee.json file then check CloudWatch.
+Refresh the same log group.
+   -  We can see our data which starts with **"position"** = **"DevOps"**

 As seen from our Lambda function, we use **BOTO3** as our **AWS SDK** where we get all the functions from.

-Lastly, in last lines we write our data in Employees table using:
+Lastly, in last lines we write our data in **Employees** table using:

           json_dict = json.loads(json_file_reader)
           table = dynamodb_client.Table('Employees')